-&lt;sup>6 In addition to the SEC complaints and ongoing investigations, we found several other incidents of alleged backdating of option grant dates.
-For example, an article published in the Buffalo News on March 18, 2001, states that the former finance manager at Natural Fuel Gas accused several executives of backdating options on two occasions to occur on days when the stock hit lows for the year.
-Furthermore, an article in PR Newswire on January 14, 2003, states that shareholders have filed a lawsuit against Idealab in an effort to remove the members of the Board of Directors.
-The suit alleged that "one or more of the defendants backdated option grants and altered Board of Director minutes, including signature pages, to hide unlawful benefits to themselves such as receiving stock options at illegal prices."
+&lt;sup>6In addition to the SEC complaints and ongoing investigations, we found several other incidents of alleged backdating of option grant dates.
+For example, an article published in the Buffalo News on March 18, 2001 states that the former finance manager at Natural Fuel Gas accused several executives of backdating options on two occasions to occur on days when the stock hit lows for the year.
+Furthermore, an article in PR Newswire on January 14, 2003 states that shareholders have filed a lawsuit against Idealab in an effort to remove the members of the board of directors.
+The suit alleged that "one or more of the defendants backdated option grants and altered board minutes, including signature pages, to hide unlawful benefits to themselves such as receiving stock options at illegal prices."
 These actions supposedly resulted in windfalls of \$2.84 million to three grant recipients.

-deduction (the difference between the exercise price and the fair market value on the date of exercise) would be reduced by the decision to backdate the exercise date.
-We were able to identify a couple of instances where the exercise dates of executive options were backdated.
+Remmers (2001), executives attempting to exploit their insider information to time option exercises would ideally sell the acquired stock at its peak to realize the gains from the strategy.
+Because executives cannot backdate the sale of the exercised shares using a look-back strategy to coincide with the highest stock price, it would be futile for executives to employ a backdating strategy for exercises that selects the highest stock price in the past to be the backdated exercise date.
+However, there might be a tax argument for backdating exercises to coincide with low stock prices.
+For non-qualified options, this would lower the amount of the executive's gain (the difference between the stock price and the exercise price on the date of exercise) that is taxed at ordinary income tax rates and subject the remainder to capital gains tax rates, which tend to be lower.
+In addition, any taxes on capital gains are deferred until the underlying stock is sold.
+In this process, the company would end up with a larger tax bill, as its compensation expense deduction (the difference between the exercise price and the fair market value on the date of exercise) would be reduced by the decision to backdate the exercise date.
+We were able to identify a couple of instances in which the exercise dates of executive options were backdated.
 However, we do not believe the practice is nearly as widespread as the backdating of grant dates for two reasons.
 First, the potential gains to backdating exercise dates are much smaller than those from backdating grant dates.
-Second, although backdating exercise dates in the manner we discuss above would give rise to the same underlying stock price pattern surrounding exercise dates as is found for grant dates, Carpenter and Remmers (2001) do not find any evidence of this type of pattern in their analysis of option exercises since the SEC removed the restriction (in May, 1991) that insiders hold onto any exercised shares for six months following the exercise.
+Second, although backdating exercise dates in the manner we discuss above would give rise to the same underlying stock price pattern surrounding exercise dates as is found for grant dates.
+Carpenter and Remmers (2001) do not find any evidence of this type of pattern in their analysis of option exercises since the SEC removed the restriction (in May 1991) that insiders hold onto any exercised shares for six months following the exercise.
 We should note, however, that Brooks, Chance, and Cline (2005) report negative abnormal returns following a more recent sample of executive option exercises.